avast/cactus/README.md

 Scenario:

 You have `findUser` endpoint in your service.
-As it is usual for all find* methods, it's valid case that the user is not found.
+As it's usual for all find* methods, it's valid case that the user is not found.
 You want to express this as `Option[User]` in Scala API and now you need to model GPB messages and related converter.

 ```proto